Radio Comics' The Shadow was canceled as of this issue (#8 [1965]).

 While his full-face disguise looked different from the radio and comic version's surgeon-style mask, the characterization and plots were based on the radio show.

 And, when masked, the movie Hornet sounded like the hero of the airwaves...because radio Hornet Al Hodge's distinctive voice was dubbed whenever newspaper publisher Britt Reid was masked!
+All the supporting characters from the radio show made it to the movie version.

 (Serials usually "trimmed" existing characters to keep the plots fast-paced.)